ankita05puri/cat-adsorption-dft/README.md

-# Periodic DFT Surface Modeling
+# Periodic DFT Modeling of Surface Reactivity

 ## CO Adsorption and Reaction Setup on Pt(111)